RG-CGD/Unity-Game/README.md

 # Unity-Game
-Game design project by Ryan and Gerard
+Game design project called @A Nght to Dismember' which was created by Ryan McMahon and Gerard Ritchie as part of Computer Games Design module.